Garethp/rimworld-more-def-languages/README.md

 in CSV, JSON and Markdown format.
 It also exposes a method to add your own `Loader`, allowing you to implement more langauges for Defs to be defined in if you really want to.

-It also seems to throw an error in Rimworld at startup, but from my testing it appears to work anyway.
-It's not my fault that you enabled this mod, so don't blame me.

 ## How does it work?

 In [`Source/Patches/XmlAssetsInModFolderLoader.cs`](`Source/Patches/XmlAssetsInModFolderLoader.cs`) we use Harmony to